efrengaribaldi/CaveDungeon/src/character/Character.md

 ### Melee (extends Player)
  - Has stronger attacks

+ - Ability
+  - Can hit with %15 extra damage
+  - Can hit a critical attack (with probability)
+  - Can use counter (return the attack)

+- Weapon
+ - sword
- -
+ - bow

 When created, it has:
  - sword : Sword (Stored inside items)
- -

 ### Mage (extends Player)
+ - Ability
   - Can debuff enemies
   - Can hit many enemies at a time
+  -

+ - Weapon
+  - book
- - Limited by mana
+  - staff

 When created, it has:
  - book : MagicBook (Stored inside items)